alajmo/pure-html/README.md

 ## Features

-* Autoprefixer
+* Inline css and js
-* Hot-reloading of HTML and CSS
+* Hot-reloading of html and css
+* Css autoprefixer
 * Html Validation
-* Inline CSS / JS
-* No inline CSS / JS

 ## Requirements